Victorian woman photographer Cameron celebrated at NY museum show

 Cameron received a camera as a Christmas gift in 1863 from her daughter with the idea that "it might amuse you, mother, to try to photograph during your solitude."

-With no training in art, she eschewed professional models, instead shooting friends, family, neighbours and household staff.
+With no training in art, she eschewed professional models, instead shooting friends, family, neighbors and household staff.

 Cameron's oeuvre comprised three bodies of work: portraits of great men, such as the philosopher Thomas Carlyle, women such as nieces or maids who often posed as literary or historical figures like Sappho, and staged, costumed tableaux featuring Shakespearean, Biblical or Arthurian themes.